adosia/Contracts/vesting-solution/README.md

 # Project Catalyst Fund 7 Vesting Contract

-Each contract is compiled specifically for a token vestment solution.
+Each contract is compiled specifically for a single token vestment solution.
+This allows a single contract to handle an entire vesting group where each utxo is a member of the vesting group.
+The logic allows for a nice seperation of assets and amazing customization of per vesting group basis.
+The contract provides the functionality for linear vesting with weighted multisig on-chain voting.

 This contract is designed for a service provider to handle all UI/UX and receive payment for their services.
 The scripts in this repository allow for basic cli/web functionality for testing purposes only.
 Please use the current release for the most stable version of the smart contract.

+The project is being released under Apache License 2.0 (Apache-2.0) so you can do what you like with this repo, as long as you include the required notices.
+If the contract gains traction post release then I will continue to contribute else it will end after the fund7 completion date, June 3rd 2022.

 ## Parameter Customization